Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable3.md

 - Digital Encoders
 - Stepper Motors

-and any other eletrical componments needed for the project such as resistors, capacitors, or any Integrated Circuits used.
+and any other eletrical components needed for the project such as resistors, capacitors, or any Integrated Circuits used.

 To create this you can use any tool you wish, however we recommend using the [Autodesk EAGLE](https://www.autodesk.com/products/eagle/overview?plc=F360&term=1-YEAR&support=ADVANCED&quantity=1) schematic creator (free for students) or [circuit-diagram.org](https://www.circuit-diagram.org/), as they are both extensible, meaning you can import or create custom blocks such as one for the Raspberry Pi 4 GPIO.